Techtonica/curriculum/requests-and-responses/requests-and-responses.md

 Explain how traceroute discovers a path to a remote host.
 Read the `man` page to learn the answer!

 Research in more depth how one of these works: TCP, HTTP, DNS.
-Teach what you learned to another apprentice!
+Teach what you learned to someone else!

 Watch some other videos about the internet:
 - Encryption + public keys https://www.youtube.com/watch?v=ZghMPWGXexs